google-deepmind/mujoco/doc/overview.rst

       this is done by the user.
    -  ``mjData`` contains all dynamic variables and intermediate results.
 It is used as a scratch pad where all functions read their inputs and write their outputs -- which then become the inputs to subsequent stages in the simulation pipeline.
-It also contains a pre-allocated and internally managed stack, so that the runtime module does not need to call memory allocation functions after the model is initialized.
+It also contains a preallocated and internally managed stack, so that the runtime module does not need to call memory allocation functions after the model is initialized.

    ``mjModel`` is constructed by the compiler. :ref:`mjData` is constructed at runtime, given